Here's a quick checklist for making a will in Connecticut:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In Connecticut, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Connecticut's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, nephews, and stepchildren.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 No. You can make your own will in Connecticut, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Connecticut, you must be:

 In Connecticut, your will must be in writing.
 Conn.
 Gen. Stat. § 45a-251.
 This means that it must be on actual paper, not in an audio or video file.
 (Although, see "Can I Make a Digital or Electronic Will?," below.)
 Also, Connecticut does recognize wills as valid if they were made in other states and conformed to those states' laws.
 Conn.
 Gen. Stat. § 45a-251.
 Connecticut does not permit handwritten (holographic) wills.

 Neither witness should be a beneficiary of the will.
 Under Connecticut law, the witness of the will could lose any gift made to them under the terms of the will.
 Conn.
 Gen. Stat. § 45a-258.

 No, in Connecticut, you do not need to notarize your will to make it legal.